Inman Park: Decline

 The arrival of the automobile allowed upper class Atlantans to live in suburbs farther north from downtown workplaces, such as Morningside and what is now considered Buckhead.
 Inman Park became less fashionable and the exuberant Victorian architecture came to seem dated.
 The mansions came to be subdivided into apartments.

 Similar to other intown neighborhoods such as Virginia Highland, Inman Park fell to blight during the white middle and upper class exodus to the northern suburbs in the 1950s and 1960s, and was:

 an economically depressed neighborhood of mostly blue-collar white folks, elderly couples who could not afford to move out and families on disability and welfare.
 They lived in rented bungalows or big houses chopped up into tiny roach-infested apartments.

 Atlanta's first intown neighborhood to gentrify

-Driving through the neighborhood on his way to appraise stained glass windows in the doomed home of Judge Durwood T. Pye on Poplar Circle, Robert Griggs was smitten by the extraordinary architecture of the Beath-Dickey House, then a dilapidated multi-unit rental property.
+Driving through the neighborhood on his way to appraise stained glass windows in the home of Judge Durwood T. Pye on Poplar Circle, Robert Griggs was smitten by the architecture of the Beath-Dickey House, then a dilapidated multi-unit rental property.
 He and his partner, Robert Aiken, bought the house and restored it to a single-family dwelling.
 They were followed by others who restored homes; founded Inman Park Restoration, the neighborhood association; and created a neighborhood newsletter, a garden club to rehabilitate public spaces, and a pre-school.
-To publicize the progress they were making, they began a Tour of Homes with a small festival, which has grown into the hugely popular Inman Park Festival, held each spring.
+To publicize the progress they were making, they began a Tour of Homes with a small festival, which has grown into the Inman Park Festival, held each spring.